 Having trouble finding a quiet picnic spot in London, courtesy of lockdown and with restaurants off the menu?
 We all know the usual al fresco hangouts: Regent’s, Hyde Park, Richmond and St James’s Parks, as well as Hampstead Heath, Primrose Hill and Kew Gardens.
 But there are also plenty of smaller or more unusual green

 Eltham Palace is one of London’s unique gems, a historic venue where Art Deco London is living it up with its medieval ancestors.
 Imagine a hotsy-totsy sleepover with both Henry VIII and Hercule Poirot.
 You have a coupe de champagne in one hand, and the ivories tinker away in the background.
-A lemur called Mah-Jongg and Caesar
+A lemur called Mah-Jongg

 I asked some of London’s top bloggers to come up with that one place that should be on every visitor’s radar – a must-see London gem.
 Imagine you only had half a day to spare in the city…here’s a curated list from those in the London know.
 I hope you enjoy jaunting around the city